 Shape: Usually sold parboiled so they can be tossed right in the wok from the bag.
 They're thin and round, about double the thickness of vermicelli.

-Texture: Becasue they are usually stir fried in dishes they offer at least some crispy firmness when cooked, but with soft, chewy spots.
+Texture: Because they are usually stir fried in dishes, they offer at least some crispy firmness when cooked, but with soft, chewy spots.
 Often cooked to a hard, crunchy texture.

 Shape: Skinny and flat, about 1/4 inch wide and about 10 inches long.
 When soft they are often longer but cut down to the desired length.